 To change this, we must start with ourselves: find time-consumers, reduce time catchers, begin to use our irreplaceable capital more intelligently.

 Let us first take a general method of dealing with any “time-consumers” – the timing, and then look at some typical time-consumers.
-Timing, accounting and analysis of time allows to make an “audit” of your time to figure out how it is actually spent.
+Timing, accounting, and analysis of time allow you to make an “audit” of your time to figure out how it is actually spent.

 Timing is not an easy task.
-Take any notebook and start to fix in it everything you do during the day.
+Take any notebook and start to fix there everything you do during the day.
 Refer to the notebook approximately every half an hour and record all cases up to 5-10 minutes.

 If you have a lot of small tasks, do not fix them.
 Do not fix the cases requiring less than five minutes. you Mark them with the tick in the margin.
 At the end of the day, count the number of ticks, multiply by two or three minutes – and you’ll get a quantitative measure of the most unpleasant and imperceptible “thieves of time”.

-You should make timing during several days, but 3-4 weeks are more desirable.
+You should make timing for several days, but 3-4 weeks are more desirable.
 The very process of accounting is very useful.
-It creates a positive stress, generate a sense of time, which always tells you when your time is spent inefficiently.
+It creates positive stress, generate a sense of time, which always tells you when your time is spent inefficiently.

 If you want to improve the structure of your time, reduce the cost of time-consumers, it makes sense to use quantitative measurer.
 Some measurers require timing, some of them can be used without timing.
 Let’s start with the first one.